janpetzold/az305-learning/README.md

 | **Identity Management**           | Tied to an application in Azure AD      | Directly managed by Azure, no Azure AD app  | Managed by Azure, no Azure AD app     |
 | **Portability**                   | Not tied to specific Azure resources    | Not portable, destroyed with the resource   | Portable across services              |

+Azure App Registration is the process of registering your application with Azure Active Directory (Azure AD).
+This registration provides your application with the necessary credentials to securely access Azure services and APIs, making your applications and services more secure and accessible.

 Best way to store secrets is Azure KeyVault (Secrets, Keys, Certificates).
 Azure Key Vault can manage secrets, (encryption) keys and certificates (TLS).
 Standard tier lets you encrypt your data with a software key.
 Premium tier offers hardware security module (HSM)-protected keys.